petenez/old_pfc/README.md

 ## Background

 Phase field crystal (PFC) models are a family of continuum methods for modeling the microstructure and its evolution in polycrystalline materials.
 The basics of phase field crystal (PFC) models are covered in the book by Provatas and Elder [1], for example.
 PFC comes with attractive multiscale characteristics - it gives simultaneous access to atomistic and mesoscopic length scales and to long time scales.
 This makes it ideal for modeling realistic microstructures and their evolution.
 Conventional atomistic techniques on the other hand have severe length and/or time scale limitations in this respect.
 We have exploited the standard one-mode PFC model for generating model systems of polycrystalline graphene for further atomistic calculations employing molecular dynamics (MD) and quantum-mechanical density functional theory [2].
+For the MD simulations we used the highly efficient  and freely available [GPUMD](https://github.com/brucefan1983/GPUMD) code.
 Previously, Zhang et al. had used PFC similarly for generating model systems of defect-engineered graphene to initialize atomistic calculations [3].

 ## Purpose of code

 In short, this code is intended for generating highly-relaxed and realistic model systems of polycrystalline graphene.
-I give no promises of developing this code actively.
 The model systems are initialized with a crude initial guess and are then relaxed to equilibrium using PFC.
 The resulting PFC density fields can be mapped into atomic coordinates and studied further using atomistic methods.
-I have some codes for the mapping step, but they are messy and complicated, and not yet ready for publication.
-I describe in the last section how to approach this step.
+A tool - "coordinator - for the mapping step is provided, as well as a visualization tool - "plotter".
+I give no promises of developing this project actively.

 ## Model